alteryx/ayx-developer-sdk/docs/howto/getting-started-markdown.md

 The steps below illustrate how to use the latest developer tools to create a custom plugin or tool for use in Alteryx.
 For more information about new SDKs and their usage within Alteryx, please visit [Platform SDK](../references/platform-sdk.md).

 ### Requirements and Prerequisites

 Before you get started, make sure that these items are installed on your
 machine:

--   Microsoft Windows 7 or Later (64-bit)
+-   Microsoft Windows 7 or later (64-bit)
 -   Alteryx Designer Version 2021.2\*
 -   Python Version 3.8.5
 -   [pip](https://pypi.org/) (automatically installed with Python 3.8.5)